arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 ### toad.sh car run

-This will run the software on the car.
+This will run all the software on the car.

+### toad.sh car remote

+This will run all the software on the car, but without rviz.

+### toad.sh car control

+This will run rviz software on your machine connecting to the car.

 ## toad.sh init